 With the state of technology and customer needs today, it’s clear that hotel marketing in 2019 is going to be filled with innovation and excitement.
 And according to various surveys, that’s exactly what customers want.

 So if you want your hotel to be at the forefront of innovation that’s sure to bring in even more new and satisfied customers, we’re giving you 10 hotel marketing ideas you can use.

 1) Leverage technology for hotel marketing

 There’s never been a point where more technology was available than today.
 And even though the basic workflow is to book a room – stay at the hotel – leave a positive review, customers want more out of their hotel stay.

-With all the available options, it’s a great idea to leverage technology for hotel marketing.
+With all the available options, it’s a great idea to leverage technology.

 One of the best things you can do is create a virtual tour of your hotel.

 This will show your potential guests the level of accommodation and atmosphere you offer, solidifying their choice to book a room.
-This is particularly useful if you offer different amenities or notable features that make you stand out from your competitors.
+This is particularly useful if you provide different amenities or notable features that make you stand out from your competitors.

 2) Use social media to improve your hotel marketing

 Social media is indispensable when it comes to hotel marketing.
 More and more people are finding the hotels they stay in through Instagram and Facebook.

 This also allows you to communicate with your guests (and potential guests) directly.
-Marketing in 2018 has shown that building relationships are becoming incredibly important for customer acquisition, and this importance will be emphasized in 2019.
+Marketing in 2018 has shown that building relationships are becoming crucial for customer acquisition, and this importance will be emphasized in 2019.

 You can engage with your guests by: